wanlinyang1111/LeetCode-Practice/arrays-hashing/Easy/242-Valid-Anagram/application.md

 - Helps detect reworded content or typo variants in document matching.

 ### 3. **Word Game Validations**
-- Backend logic for games like Scrabble or Boggle to verify legal moves.
+- Backend logic for games like Scrabble or Boggle to verify legal moves